Jmichael-Labs/AI-Automation-Labs/README.md

 ## 🎯 Overview

 **AI Automation Labs Reddit Bot** is a fully autonomous system that generates and posts AI automation content to Reddit communities.
+Respects Reddit's posting policies with maximum 3 posts per day.
 Built for educational purposes and community building, this bot demonstrates how to create intelligent, content-aware automation systems.

 ### ✨ Key Features